Complex non-Markovian dynamics and the dual role of astrocytes in Alzheimer's disease development and propagation: Introduction

-Astrocytes are the largest and most numerous types of glial cells in the central nervous system (CNS) as they serve as an immunodefense to the CNS.
-They regulate blood flow, transfer mitochondria to neurons, and help in neuronal metabolism \cite{abbott2006,eroglu2010,hayakawa2016,kim2019}.
-Generally, activated astrocytes clear debris from the brain and protect neurons from disease \cite{tasdemir2014,koizumi2018,pal2022a,yuan2022}.
-But, in the AD-affected brain, they lose to maintain a healthy balance and support in AD propagation \cite{garwood2017}.
+A specific form of glial cell is found in the central nervous system (CNS), which serves as an immunodefense to the CNS.
+They control blood flow, transport mitochondria to neurons, and contribute to neuronal metabolism \cite{abbott2006,eroglu2010,hayakawa2016,kim2019}.
+Active astrocytes generally clean waste from the brain and protect neurons against illness \cite{tasdemir2014,koizumi2018,pal2022a,yuan2022}.
+But, in the AD-affected brain, they lose the ability to maintain a healthy balance and support AD progression \cite{garwood2017}.
 In the early stages of AD, a sufficient amount of toxic amyloid-beta mainly disrupts this healthy balance.
-In this case, astrocytes can not control the ionic balance in the brain, in particular, intracellular Ca$^{2+}$ concentrations.
-As a result, NADPH oxidase (NOX) is stimulated, and neuronal death happens through oxidative stress \cite{abramov2005,kim2018}.
-Many other negative effects occur due to the over-activation of astrocytes, such as apolipoprotein E (ApoE) and the excess production of glutamate.
-For example, one of the neurotoxic isoforms ApoE4 of ApoE supports toxic A$\beta$ deposition in the initial stage of AD development \cite{bagyinszky2014,liu2017}.
+In this circumstance, astrocytes cannot maintain the brain's ionic equilibrium, particularly intracellular Ca$^{2+}$ concentrations.
+As a result, NADPH oxidase (NOX) is activated, and neuronal death occurs due to oxidative stress \cite{abramov2005,kim2018}.
+Many other detrimental repercussions of astrocyte overactivation occur, including apolipoprotein E (ApoE) and excessive glutamate production.
+ApoE4 is a neurotoxic isoform of ApoE that contributes to toxic A$\beta$ deposition during the early stages of Alzheimer's disease \cite{bagyinszky2014,liu2017}.

-One of our current work's main aspects is to analyse astrocytes' dual role before and after AD.
-We constructed a mathematical model incorporating the role of astrocytes in AD along with the A$\beta$ and $\tau$P interactions.
-Each of these proteins (A$\beta$ and $\tau$P) follows a modified heterodimer model for protein-protein interactions in the reaction kinetics with a coupling parameter between them \cite{thompson2020}.
-We modify the exponential growth by logistic growth in the growth term for both the healthy proteins equation \cite{meisl2021,pal2022}.
-We consider a logistic growth in the astrocytes equation and assume that they clear toxic amyloid beta \cite{tacconi1998,thal2012}.
-Along with these, a damage equation is considered to analyze the injury to the neurons in the brain connectome as it occurs due to the toxic loads of A$\beta$ and $\tau$P \cite{thompson2020}.
+One of the main aspects of our current work is to analyze astrocytes' dual role before and after AD.
+We developed a mathematical model that incorporates the involvement of astrocytes in AD along with the A$\beta$ and $\tau$P interactions.
+In reaction kinetics, each of these proteins (A$\beta$ and $\tau$P) follows a heterodimer model for interactions between proteins, with a coupling parameter between them \cite{thompson2020}.
+We modify the exponential growth by logistic growth in the growth term for both the healthy proteins' equation \cite{meisl2021,pal2022}.
+We consider a logistic expansion in the astrocyte equation and presume they eliminate toxic amyloid-beta \cite{tacconi1998,thal2012}.
+Furthermore, these toxic proteins damage the neurons in the brain connectome.
+The amount of neuronal damage is studied here by coupling toxic A$\beta$ and $\tau$P, which also gives the disease status in the brain \cite{thompson2020}.